euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Feature Extraction.md

 ## One-Hot Encoding

-This technique is to give a categorical value
+This technique is used to assign a numerical representation for each word that is part of a document.
+Basically a BoW matrix is created in a categorical way.
+- Each row represents a word
+- and each column represents each word.
+- Having then a matrix of 1's

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODA0MzQ4OTU3LDEwNzc3ODMwNl19
+eyJoaXN0b3J5IjpbLTEzNzI3MjU3ODAsMTA3Nzc4MzA2XX0=
 -->